kcmr/lit-ember-app/README.md

 - [x] Use content hooks to write the script tags in index.html
 - [x] Allow to config paths for LitElements imports and lit-elements
 - [ ] Allow to minify the bundle
+- [ ] Ensure webcomponentsjs is installed as dependency

 ---